juxor/afaq/markdown/secC10.md

 of a critical approach to the issue which asks growth for what and for whom.
-As Chomsky puts it, _"[m]any indigenous people apparently do not see any reason why their lives, societies, and cultures should be disrupted or destroyed so that New Yorkers can sit in SUVs in traffic gridlock."_ [**Failed States**, p.
-259] Under capitalism, much "productivity" is accounted for by economic activity that is best described as wasteful: military spending;
-expanding police and prison bureaucracies; the spiralling cost of (privatised) healthcare; suburban sprawl; the fast-food industry and its inevitable ill effects on health; cleaning up pollution; specifying and defending intellectual and other property rights; treating the illnesses caused by over- work, insecurity and stress; and so on.
-As Alexander Berkman once noted, capitalism spawns many forms of "work" and "productive" activity which only make sense within that system and could _"be automatically done away with"_ in a sane society. [**What is Anarchism?**, pp. 223-5] Equally, "productivity" and living standards can stand at odds with each other.
+As Chomsky puts it, _"[m]any indigenous people apparently do not see any reason why their lives, societies, and cultures should be disrupted or destroyed so that New Yorkers can sit in SUVs in traffic gridlock."_ [ **Failed States** , p.
+259] Under capitalism, much "productivity" is accounted for by economic activity that is best described as wasteful: military spending; expanding police and prison bureaucracies; the spiralling cost of (privatised) healthcare; suburban sprawl; the fast-food industry and its inevitable ill effects on health; cleaning up pollution; specifying and defending intellectual and other property rights; treating the illnesses caused by over-work, insecurity and stress; and so on.
+As Alexander Berkman once noted, capitalism spawns many forms of "work" and "productive" activity which only make sense within that system and could _"be automatically done away with"_ in a sane society. [ **What is Anarchism?** , pp. 223-5] Equally, "productivity" and living standards can stand at odds with each other.
 For example, if a country has a lower working week and take longer holidays, these would clearly depress GDP.
 This is the case with America and France, with approximately equal productivity the later spends less time in work and more time off.
 Yet it takes a capitalist ideologue to say that such a country is worse off as a nation for all that time people spend enjoying themselves.

 These issues are important to remember when listening to "free market" gurus discussing economic growth from their "gated communities," insulated from the